kyma-project/examples/incluster_eventing/README.md

-# Example of asynchronous communication between Functions
+# Asynchronous communication between Functions

 ## Overview

-The example provides a very simple scenario of two Functions, where the first Function accepts the incoming traffic via HTTP, sanitises the payload and publishes the content as an in-cluster event via [Kyma Eventing](https://kyma-project.io/docs/kyma/latest/01-overview/main-areas/eventing/).
+This example provides a very simple scenario of asynchronous communication between two Functions, where:
+- The first Function accepts the incoming traffic via HTTP, sanitizes the payload, and publishes the content as an in-cluster event via [Kyma Eventing](https://kyma-project.io/docs/kyma/latest/01-overview/main-areas/eventing/).
-The second Function is a message receiver.
+- The second Function is a message receiver.
 It subscribes to the given event type and stores the payload.

 ## Prerequisites